Other programmatic interfaces

 Knitro in a Fortran application

-Fortran applications require wrapper functions written in C to (1) isolate the KTR_context structure, which has no analog in unstructured Fortran, (2) convert C function names into names recognized by the Fortran linker, and (3) renumber array indices to start from zero (the C convention used by Knitro) for applications that follow the Fortran convention of starting from one.
-The wrapper functions can be called from Fortran with exactly the same arguments as their C language counterparts, except for the omission of the KTR_context argument.
+Fortran applications require wrapper functions written in C to (1) isolate the KN_context and CB_context structures, which have no analog in unstructured Fortran, (2) convert C function names into names recognized by the Fortran linker, and (3) possibly renumber array indices to start from zero (the C convention used by Knitro) for applications that follow the Fortran convention of starting from one.
+Generally the wrapper functions can be called from Fortran with exactly the same arguments as their C language counterparts, except for the omission of any KN_context and CB_context arguments.

-An example Fortran program and set of C wrappers is provided in
+Several example Fortran programs and a set of C wrappers are provided in

-simple example, but do not implement all the functionality of the Knitro
+in Knitro, but do not currently implement all the functionality of the Knitro

 callable library.
 Users are free to write their own C wrapper routines, or